kernelkit/infix/doc/testing.md

 TL;DR
 -----

-    make x86_64_defconfig
-    make
-    make test-qeneth

-Runs the test suite on a set of virtual Infix nodes.
+Build Infix and run the test suite on a set of virtual Infix nodes.

+    $ make x86_64_defconfig
+    $ make
+    $ make test

+To run a subset of tests, e.g., only the DHCP client tests:

+    $ make test INFIX_TESTS=case/infix_dhcp/all.yaml

+> **Note:** see the below section [Quick Start Guide][] for how to
+> connect to the test system, debug and develop tests, and more.

 Tenets